csswizardry/csswizardry.github.com/about.md

 The CSS is written in [Sass](http://sass-lang.com/), and built on top of [inuitcss](https://github.com/inuitcss). inuitcss is a free, open-source, Sass-based, OOCSS framework with a strong focus on performance, scalability, and a small footprint.
-This is then built into [ITCSS](http://itcss.io), a proprietary CSS architecture of mine which is designed to aid the growth and maintainability of CSS projects.
+This is then built into [ITCSS](http://itcss.io), a CSS architecture of mine which is designed to aid the growth and maintainability of CSS projects.

 The font used is [Open Sans](http://en.wikipedia.org/wiki/Open_Sans), and is served via [Google Fonts](https://www.google.com/fonts).
 The icons are from the